git-lfs/git-lfs/docs/api.md

 API expects a POST to the href after a successful upload.
 Git LFS clients send:

 * `oid` - The String OID of the Git LFS object.
-* `size` - The integer size of the Git LFS object.
+* `size` - The integer size of the Git LFS object, in bytes.

 ```
 > POST https://git-lfs-server.com/callback